Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Expand your palette, c'mon, it'll be fun!

-There are many American horror films we love.
-But to call yourself a true horror buff, you have to also explore the stellar foreign catalog of horror that exists—because if you’re just watching horror through the narrow American lens, you’re missing out!
-Yes, many have subtitles, which some people aren’t a huge fan of.
+There are many American horror movies we love, but to call yourself a true horror buff, you must also explore the stellar foreign catalog of horror that exists—because if you’re just watching horror through the narrow American lens, you’re missing out!
+Yes, many foreign horror films have subtitles, which some people aren’t huge fans of.
 But think of it this way, subtitles make you actually pay attention.
 You can’t be half-watching while scrolling on your phone.
 They force you to immerse yourself in the terror.

-So, if you’re a horror fan and want to expand your palette, these are some of my favorites.
-Whether it be a New French Extremity film or something from the vast Asian horror catalog, the following horror has quite a diverse range of both subject matter and origin.
+So, if you’re a horror fan and want to develop your palate, these are some of my favorites.
+Whether it be a New French Extremity film or something from the vast Asian horror catalog, the following list has quite a diverse range of both subject matter and origin.
 There should be something for everybody!

-Let me know what I missed (or need to put on my own watch-list)!
+Feel free to let me know what I missed (or what I need to put on my own watch list)!

 House (1977)